-The residence hall leases (contracts) are valid for one academic year and include a meal plan (meals are provided).
-The recommended meal plan is the Mountaineer (20 meals per week).
-For more information on meal plans visit the following link: https://diningservices.wvu.edu/dining-plans/non-resident-dining-plans
+The residence hall leases (contracts) are valid for one academic year; students living in a residence hall must choose a dining plan (meals are provided).
+There are options to fit any student’s appetite.
+For more information on meal plans visit https://diningservices.wvu.edu/dining-plans/incomingstudents/

-Undergraduate Residence Halls will open for early move-in for those students who have submitted their housing applications, and paid deposit.
-Room assignments are on a first come first served basis.
-To be assigned a room, students are required to complete their housing applications and pay a housing deposit through http://housing.wvu.edu/apply-for-housing/apply-residence-hall
+WVU’s residence halls usually open the weekend before classes begin in August for those students who have submitted a housing application and paid a housing deposit.
+Room assignments are on a first-come, first-served basis.
+To be assigned a room, students have to complete their housing applications and pay a housing deposit through http://housing.wvu.edu/apply-for-housing/apply-residence-hall